Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/Charges domain/ADR-0003 Charges - Event handling in domain.md

 * Bad: We rely a lot on Service Bus; we are more tied to it
 * Consequence: Data is owned by events; query models (like SQL server data) can be wiped and rebuild with a new model

-### Option 2 - Event sourcing, by use of Service Bus retention
+### Option 3 - Preparing for event sourcing, saving events in external storage (for example table storage)

 In this option, we aim to use Event Sourcing.
 This means that we let the events determine the state of our system.
 In addition, we aim to save the events in an external storage, like for example a table storage.